HOPLAB-LBP/mouse_tracker_template/README.md

 - `debugging_length` is the number of trials that you reduce your training and main task to while in debugging mode.

-#### Things to adapt
+#### Other things to adapt

 Here are some extra things that you might want to adapt in your script.

  - The *title of your experiment*: it will show up as the name of the tab opened in the participant's browser.
 Change it in the `<title>` section of your *index.html* script (line 6).
  - The *ID of your experiment*: optional parameter to record in the data associated with your `initJsPsych` trial.
-Give a unique, recognisable ID to easily identify the source of your data once you are playing with your result files (line 96).
+Give a unique, recognisable ID to easily identify the source of your data once you are playing with your result files (search for the `initJsPsych` variable).
+ - The **consent form** and **instructions** are left mostly empty and need to be completed.
+ - The **demographics** contains some usual questions, but you might want to add or remove some.

 ### Links